-In stem and leaf plots, you split each data point into a stem and leaf value.
+To make a stem and leaf plot, split each data point into a stem and leaf value.
 The stem values divide the data points into groups.
 The stem value contains all the digits of a data point except the final number, which is the leaf.

 For example, if a data point is 42, the stem is 4 and the leaf is 2.
 When your data have more digits, you’ll need a longer stem.
 For instance, 238 has a stem of 23 and a leaf of 8.

-You’ll need to round the values to a consistent decimal place.
+You’ll need to round the values to a consistent decimal place to make a stem and leaf plot.
 That decimal place becomes your leaf value.
 You can round to a fractional value (e.g., 0.1), but frequently you’ll round the final digit to a whole number.
 For very large values, you might round to the 10s or 100s place.

 For the example in the next section, I’ve rounded the values to the 1s place.